 - Einkorn flour absorbs less water.
 You will need to add another approximately 25% more flour to your recipes or reduce the amount of liquid in your recipe.
 Since there isn't usually liquid in a baking recipe, it's best to experiment a little and add more flour and possibly more spices or flavoring.

-- You can use butter, coconut oil or whatever you like to use in your Einkorn cookie recipes.
+- You can use butter, coconut oil or whatever you like to use in your einkorn cookie recipes.

 - Let the cookies sit on the hot baking sheet to cool before you remove them.
 This will keep them from breaking if they are a little too soft.

-Einkorn Snickerdoodles
+Einkorn Snickerdoodles Recipe

 Ingredients